tcheneau/wiredto154/README.md

 debugging.

 It implements realistic path loss fading model and Packet Error Rate mechanism.
-Wiredo154 itself doesn't generate any IEEE 802.15.4 and does not even check if the frame it carries has a valid format.
+Wiredto154 itself doesn't generate any IEEE 802.15.4 frame and does not even check if the frame it carries has a valid format.
 Instead, it relies on some modified virtual device driver to generate and interpret the frame.
 To this end, Wiredto154 comes with a patch for the Contiki project to add such virtual